 This parameter distinguishes query requests from VOSI requests and specifies how other parameters should be interpreted.
-A TAP client must set this parameter correctly in every request.
+A TAP client must set this parameter correctly in every request (GET or POST) of the /async or /sync web resources.
 If a TAP service receives a request without this parameter or with an incorrect value for this parameter, then the service must reject the request and return an error document as the result.